chanokin/pyDVS/README.md

 - Numpy
 - OpenCV (with Python bindings)

-Before using, compile the Cython modules by running
+If using as an application, before using, compile the Cython modules by running

 `python setup.py build_ext --inplace`

+in the folder where pyDVS is installed.

+Otherwise, it can be simply installed as a library by running

+`pip install .`

 in the folder where pyDVS is installed.

 Files: